easyCZ/IVR-CW2/README.md

 ### 2.3.2 Rotations

-When the robot is in the *turning* mode, the robot will keep rotating until the sensor located on the right hand side at two o'clock is below a threshold.
+When the robot is in the *turning* mode, the robot will keep rotating until the sensor located on the right hand side at two o'clock is below a threshold of 400.
 The mode is switched back to *follow a line* and the errors collected for the PID are re-set.

 ```
 if is_turning